Terms of Service

 7. Responsibility for Data

-The Client acknowledges that the source data used by Pathway within the Platform, the Office Bot, Marketing Bot, Desk Bot, Mega Bot, Form Builder, Self-Service Kiosk, Self-Service Kiosk widget software relies upon the Client providing access to accurate information in relation to their existing, former and/or potential clients.
+The Client acknowledges that the source data used by Pathway within the Platform, the Office Bot, Marketing Bot, Desk Bot, Mega Bot, Form Builder, Self-Service Kiosk, Self-Service Kiosk widget, DataPort API software relies upon the Client providing access to accurate information in relation to their existing, former and/or potential clients.
 Pathway shall not independently verify, nor shall Pathway be responsible for the dissemination of inaccurate information through the Software, including without limitation information regarding effective insurance dates or renewal information, which was not accurate at the source, being the Client’s BMS.
 Client shall at all times be responsible for all information which is sent to the Client’s clients which is derived from the Clients information or the Client’s BMS, and the Client shall be liable, and hereby agrees to indemnify and hold Pathway harmless, for any losses or damages suffered by either the Client or Pathway as a result thereof.

 Pathway shall comply with the Data Security Standards set forth and made available here.